Lusito/blog/packages/tsx-dom-ssg-demo/src/pages/toilet-papers/117-what-is-jsx-tsx.page.md

 );
 ```

-But how does it work.. this is magic syntax is not supported by JavaScript.
+But how does it work?
+This magic syntax is not supported by JavaScript itself.

 ## Solution